 Activities and Supplies

-Whenever possible, our camp games and activities will be altered to allow for greater distancing and no physical contact between campers.
+Whenever possible, our camp games and activities will be altered to allow for greater distancing between campers.
 Each camper will have their own set of camp supplies for the week, or if not possible, supplies will be sanitized in between groups.